observablehq/plot/README.md

 * **x** - the horizontal position; bound to the *x* scale, which must be band

-If the **x** channel is not specified, then the bar will span the full horizontal extent of the plot (or facet).
+If the **x** channel is not specified, the bar will span the full horizontal extent of the plot (or facet).

 ### Cell